-To reflect the demands of providing supported care for a young person, you will be paid a weekly allowance on a pro rata basis for the number of nights the young person stays.
+To reflect the demands of providing supported care for a young person, an allowance is paid to supported carers.
 Depending on individual circumstances, the young person may be asked to contribute to this allowance or to cover additional household costs, for example, food.